emaverick2001/PersonalPortfolio/src/content/blog/modes-of-writing.md

 Using all of my facilities to put together great writing.
 Juggling lots of sources and making connections.
 I remember feeling this during highly focused essay writing during university.
-I'd often go to Hayden Library to get this deep work done.
-I also had a phase where I'd turn off the lights in my room, sit in front of my CRT with nothing on screen but my text editor, put my headphones on, listen to lo-fi, set a pomodoro timer, and work for hours.
+I'd often go to [Hayden Library](https://lib.asu.edu/hayden) to get this deep work done.
+I also had a phase where I'd turn off the lights in my room, sit in front of my CRT monitor with nothing on screen but my text editor, put lo-fi in my headphones, set a pomodoro timer, and work for hours.

 I often have to use the pomodoro technique for this sort of work.
-It's deep work and it's focused, and the pomodoro technique allows me to minimize distractions while allowing me to come back up for air at regular intervals.
+It's deep work and it's focused.
+The pomodoro technique allows me to minimize distractions while allowing me to come back up for air at regular intervals.